Tritium55/Watchwinder/README.md

 ## Libraries
 // TODO
-The used libraries need to be downloaded from the Arduino IDE.
+The following libraries need to be downloaded.
+This can be done within the Arduino IDE:
-They are as follows:
 - RTClib by Adafruit - for the realtime clock